 Many of us change, at least a little, after we travel abroad.
-The same can be said for the word touché.
+The same can be said for the word touché (often misspelled tushay).

 Touché is a French word that’s found its way into English.
-For Anglophones, saying “Touché” either means “You hit me with the tip of your foil” if you’re fencing or “Wow, that was the perfect retort/You made a really good point.”
+In english, “Touché” either means “You hit me with the tip of your foil” if you’re fencing or “Wow, that was the perfect retort/You made a really good point.”

 But as is often the case with words adopted into other languages, touché isn’t always used the same way in French as it is in English.